emberjs/rfcs/text/0772-deprecate-bower-support.md

 not use Bower anymore as well in the [Compiling Assets](https://guides.emberjs.com/release/addons-and-dependencies/#toc_compiling-assets) section.
 Lastly, most addons have dropped support for Bower as well.

-Putting this all together, deprecating (and later on removing) all Bower APIs seems like the best path forward.
+Putting this all together, deprecating (and later on removing) Bower support seems like the best path forward.

 ## Transition Path